riscv-software-src/riscof/docs/source/installation.rst

 .. note:: Custom DUTs can go through the various ``#TODO`` comments to figure out what changes need to be made in the respective Python file.

-The configuration of spike we will be using is available in the ``spike/spike_isa.yaml``.
+The configuration of Spike we will be using is available in the ``spike/spike_isa.yaml``.
 Modifying this will change the tests applicable for the DUT.
 For now let's leave it as is.
 For more information on creating and modifying your plugins can be found in :ref:`plugins`